Home / All Articles / The DIY Guide to Getting Your Home Ready to Sell

 Table of Contents:

 Sometimes it’s good to have someone look at it with you.
 Choose someone who will be objective and give you an honest opinion, but in a nice way.
 This is not the time to deal with brutally judgmental remarks.
 (You know who those people are, and you can tell them about your project after everything is done.)

 Make notes for needed improvements, each on a separate page, for:

-e) other buildings on the property.
+a) exterior, b) interior, room by room, c) mechanical, d) garage, e) other buildings on the property.

 You can take in the general view and make comments, then start digging a little deeper and make notes on the condition of each space or feature.
 You’ll decide later how you will deal with each item.

 Let’s assume at this point that everything can be repaired, renovated or replaced.
 However, once you prioritize, you can decide which projects must be done and which can be minimized or dropped from your list.
 You can also talk with your realtor about which items are necessary and which won’t make a big difference.
 If you hire a home inspector, that person will give you a checklist on the condition of your home, with opinions on what should be done before the sale.

 Use colored highlighters and color like items on each page.
 For instance, if yellow designates painting (including prep and repairs), highlight items on each page in yellow that need painting, touch up, drywall repair, etc. If blue is used for plumbing, mark all of that work in blue, like leaky faucets (inside and out), faucets that need to be replaced, a toilet that seems to run constantly, a showerhead that drips, etc.